 R2.3 Membrane scission does not occur at shorter tube lengths when recruitment of Rvs is increased

-To test whether protein friction could effect membrane scission in yeast, I duplicated the Rvs167 and Rvs161 genes as described in Huber et al34.
-Gene duplication is performed in haploid cells to produce strains that have one (WT in haploids: 1xh) and two copies (2xh) of both Rvs161 and Rvs167 genes.
-These haploid strains are then mated to generate diploid strains that have four copies of Rvs167 and Rvs161 genes (4xd), two copies (WT in diploids: 2xd).
-Cells containing 1x copy of Rvs is generated by crossing rvs167Δ strain with an rvs161Δ strain (1xd).
+To test whether protein friction could effect membrane scission in yeast, I duplicated the Rvs167 and Rvs161 genes using a method described in Huber et al34.
+Gene duplication was performed in haploid cells to produce strains that have one (WT in haploids: 1xh) or two copies in tandem (2xh) of both Rvs161 and Rvs167 genes.
+These haploid strains were then mated to generate diploid strains that have four copies of Rvs167 and Rvs161 genes (4xd), two copies (WT in diploids: 2xd).
+Cells containing 1x copy of Rvs were generated by crossing rvs167Δ strain with an rvs161Δ strain (1xd).
 Compared to haploid strains expressing Rvs167-GFP, diploid strains appear to have more endocytic patches (Fig.2.10B).